kubernetes/autoscaler/multidimensional-pod-autoscaler/AEP.md

 **MPA API.** Application owners specify the autoscaling configurations which include:

 1. whether they only want to know the recommendations from MPA or they want MPA to directly actuate the autoscaling decisions;
-2. application SLOs (e.g., in terms of latency or throughput);
+2. application SLOs (e.g., in terms of latency or throughput) if there are;
 3. any custom metrics if there are; and
 4. other autoscaling configurations that exist in HPA and VPA (e.g., desired resource utilizations, container update policies, min and max number of replicas).